-Increased natural gas prices in CY 2022 and the slight downward revision in CY 2023 discussed earlier in the report also changed the forecast assessed valuations for minerals, resulting in increased estimated revenue for K-12 education at both the state and local level for FY 2023 (\$9.0 million), and decreased estimated revenue for FY 2024 (-\$800,000), and FY 2025 (-\$900,000).
+The revisions to mineral price and production forecasts discussed earlier in the update also change forecast assessed valuations for minerals, resulting in modifications to mineral ad valorem tax revenue for K-12 education at both the state and local level.
+The revisions result in a revenue increase for CY 2023 (\$8.9 million) and a revenue decrease for CY 2024 (-\$26.9 million).
 These revenue revisions do not incorporate any changes within the Wyoming education resource block grant funding model from updated expenditure variables within the funding model, e.g., school district enrollment and staff characteristics.

-CREG left all other projections unchanged from the October 2022 CREG forecast.
-For details of other aspects of the revenue forecast, please refer to the October 2022 CREG report.
+CREG left all other projections unchanged from the October 2023 CREG forecast.
+For details of other aspects of the revenue forecast, please refer to the October 2023 CREG report.